Kingxukai/linux/Documentation/arch/x86/iommu.rst

 What is Intel RMRR?
 ^^^^^^^^^^^^^^^^^^^

-There are some devices the BIOS controls, for e.g USB devices to perform PS2 emulation.
-The regions of memory used for these devices are marked reserved in the e820 map.
+There are some devices the woke BIOS controls, for e.g USB devices to perform PS2 emulation.
+The regions of memory used for these devices are marked reserved in the woke e820 map.
 When we turn on DMA translation, DMA to those regions will fail.
 Hence BIOS uses RMRR to specify these regions along with devices that need to access these regions.
 OS is expected to setup unity mappings for these regions for these devices to access these regions.